ciwchris/ciwchris_pelican.github.com/content/2013-02-25-mocking-with-moq.markdown

 **Partial mock:** allows invocation of a base class implementation

-{% include_code lang:csharp Mock the SUT when working with a base class mockNameFormatter.Object.From(new Customer("Bob", "SAPBuilder"));
+{% inline_code lang:csharp Mock the SUT when working with a base class mockNameFormatter.Object.From(new Customer("Bob", "SAPBuilder"));

 mockNameFormatter.Verify(